AdguardTeam/AdguardKnowledgeBase/pages/02.general/05.how-to-create-your-own-ad-filters/docs.en.md

 example.org$$script[data-src="banner"]
 ```

 This rule will delete all `script` elements with `data-src` attribute that contain `banner` substring.
-Это правило удалит из кода страниц все элементы `script` со значением `data-src`, содержащим подстроку `banner`.
 The rule will only work for `example.org` and all it's subdomains.

 <a id="html-filtering-rules-attributes"></a>
 ### Special attributes